RLJ Entertainment

-RLJ Entertainment (formerly Image Entertainment) is an American film production company and home video distributor, distributing film and television productions in North America, with approximately 3,200 exclusive DVD titles and approximately 340 exclusive CD titles in domestic release, and approximately 450 programs internationally via sublicense agreements.
-For many of its titles, Image has exclusive audio and broadcast rights as well as digital download rights to approximately 2,100 video programs and over 400 audio programs containing more than 6,000 tracks.
-The company is headquartered in Chatsworth, California.
+RLJ Entertainment (formerly Image Entertainment) is an American film production company and home video distributor headquartered in Chatsworth, California.
+It is majority owned by AMC Global Media.

+The company's catalog includes approximately 3,200 exclusive DVD titles, and approximately 340 exclusive CD titles in domestic release, and approximately 450 programs internationally via sublicense agreements.
+For many of its titles, Image had exclusive audio and broadcast rights as well as digital download rights to approximately 2,100 video programs and over 400 audio programs containing more than 6,000 tracks.